RileyCC56/Surfs_Up/README.md

 ## Overview

-The following analysis primary objective was to specifically measure the temperature data trends on Oahu within the months of June and December prior to opening a surf shop.
-We believe that with this data that there is a correlation between the temperature on Oahu and the success of a surf shop and ice cream shop.
-The main theory is that is there is sustainable weather year-round with little to no precipitation that we will see an increase in ice cream and surf shop sales.
+The primary objective of our analysis was to specifically measure the temperature data trends on the island of Oahu during the months of June and December.
+We believe that with key metrics of temperature and precipitation  that there is a correlation to the level of success prior to opening a new business of a Surf and Ice-Cream shop.
+The main theory is if there is sustainable weather year-round with little to no precipitation that we will see an increase in ice cream and surf shop sales.

 ## Results